ConstantRobotics-Ltd/VStreamer/README.md

 ## sendFrame method

-**sendFrame(...)** method intended to send frame to clients.
+The **sendFrame(...)** method intended to send frame to clients.
 To provide video stream the user must call this method for every video frame coming from video source.
-In case processing RAW video frames streamer must rescale video (if necessary) and overlay information (if pointer to video overlay class set in [initVStreamer(...)](#initVStreamer-method) method).
+In case processing RAW video frames streamer must rescale video (if necessary) and overlay information (if pointer to video overlay class set in [initVStreamer(...)](#initvstreamer-method) method).
 Method declaration:

 ```cpp
 virtual bool sendFrame(Frame& frame) = 0;